gem-pasteur/macsyfinder/doc/source/user_guide/installation.rst

 see the :ref:`command-line options <hmmer-options>`.

-MacSyFinder also relies on four Python library dependencies:
+MacSyFinder also relies on five Python library dependencies:

  - colorlog
  - pyyaml
  - packaging
  - networkx
+ - pandas

 These dependencies will be automatically retrieved and installed when using `pip` for installation (see below).